A List of the Trump Administration’s Attacks on DOJ

 - White House fires two longtime career prosecutors, one after Laura Loomer called for his termination.

-- Justice Connection in the Associated Press adds: “The integrity of our legal system … cannot happen when the White House fires career prosecutors to advance a political agenda.”
+- Justice Connection in the Associated Press: “The integrity of our legal system and the independence of DOJ requires that laws are enforced impartially, which cannot happen when the White House fires career prosecutors to advance a political agenda.”

 April